 |Lab 1, January 26

 Some Useful Links

 - Introduction to Programming Using Java, the textbook for the course.

 - PDF version of the textbook, good for reading on-screen.

 - A Style Guide for Java Programming.

-- Download Site for JDK 8, where you can download a Java programming system for Mac OS or for Windows, if you want to be able to compile Java programs on your own computer.
-Note that you want to download the "JDK."
+- Download Site for OpenJDK, where you can download installers for OpenJDK, for Mac OS or for Windows.
+Installing an OpenJDK will allow you to compile and run Java programs on the command line on your own computer.
+OpenJDK 15 is recommended for this course.

 Welcome to the course!

 You should begin reading the textbook, which is available on-line at http://math.hws.edu/javanotes.
 Because the first lab is on Tuesday, we will move very quickly into the most basic aspects of Java programming, which are covered in Section 2.1 and Section 2.2.
 Some of the same information that you need will be provided in the lab, and the work for the lab is not due until next week, but it would be useful to start reading Chapter 2.

 Aside from starting in on Java programming, during the first week of the semester, we will go over some of the introductory material from Chapter 1 of the textbook.
 We will cover only a part of Chapter 1 in class, but it is a good idea to read the entire chapter to get a preview of most of the topics that will be covered during the rest of the semester.
 However, you should not expect to fully understand everything in Chapter 1 at this time.
 The most important sections are Section 1.1 and Section 1.3.
 Those two section give a brief overview of how computers and Java actually work.
 Sections 1.4, 1.5, and 1.6 give short overviews of many of the topics that we will cover in the rest of the semester.
 It is recommended that you read them to orient yourself in the course, but they are not required reading.